Join us for an adventure in flavor!

 tomatoes, basil garlic, black peppercorns and crushed red peppers

 Food becomes more interesting when the same dish has different little variations, be it a technique here or an ingredient there.
 You can just use some basics like canned tomatoes, onions, garlic, salt, sugar, pepper, oregano and basil.
-Or you can have your own little spin, like some finely chopped carrots to impart natural sweetness to balance the tartness of the tomatoes.

 whole canned tomatoes in a large glass bowl

 If you use San Marzano tomatoes from Italy, you may not need any added sweetener, as they are very low acidity.
 But don’t sweat it too much, any tomatoes will be good when you cook them.
-I like canned whole tomatoes, but if you like smoother sauce you can use diced or crushed tomatoes.

 Canned tomatoes are tangier, but you can make it from your garden fresh tomatoes, but first you need to blanch them and peel the skin off.
 I would rather save my fresh tomatoes for a nice caprese salad or a colorful salsa.